brimdata/zed/ppl/zqd/recruiter/README.md

 ## Some thoughts for future K8s integration

 The recruiter may be able to contribute to autoscaling heuristics.
-It could publish metrics that are used by the Horizontal Pd Autoscaler (HPA) to scale the number of workers in a cluster up and down.
+It could publish metrics that are used by the Horizontal Pod Autoscaler (HPA) to scale the number of workers in a cluster up and down.

-In addition, the workers could read details of their pod, prior to sending a regiater request.
+In addition, the workers could read details of their K8s pod prior to sending a register request.
 If the pod's node is marked as unschedulable by K8s, then the worker could decline to register.